GitHubTamediaEis/AWS-CF-ClientVPC/README.md

 Allow (or not) your VPC to join the mediait domain.

 #### Tag (Custom implementations)
-This is for specific use cases discussed and implemented by Network Services, e.g specific VPN access or inter-application connections.
+This is for specific use cases discussed and implemented by Network Services.

 ## Glossary
 - AWS - Amazon Web Services